michaelshiloh/understandinginteractivemedia/syllabus.md

     - How does the technology inform the concept of the work?
     - How does the user engage with the work?
     - A diagram of how the audience engages with the work.
-    - Pay close attention to the design of the presentation itself, make sure it communicates the idea eﬀectively, considers aesthetics, speaks to the concept you are conveying.
+    - Pay close attention to the design of the presentation itself, make sure it communicates the idea effectively, considers aesthetics, and speaks to the concept you are conveying.
-    - Conclude the presentation with key prompts for conversation about your idea/piece, steer the conversation in a way that is meaningful for you.
+    - Conclude the presentation with key prompts for conversation about the piece you chose, steering the conversation in a way that is meaningful for you.
 What do you want feedback on?
 - **Prepare to show in class for critique and upload your presentation to Brightspace.
 (Each member of the group should upload their group’s presentation on their Brightspace).**

+Groups:
+- Mirette, Meera, Mohidul
+- Victor, Keya, Hamdah
+- Aysha, Batool, Shereena
+- Raghd, Hubert, Hyein
+- Yiyang, Elora, Elora
+- Sudiksha, Fausto

 #### Artist list